Anarchist Bookfair 2025 Prague

 K115

-We are a collective of politically active people striving for social change.
-Who seek a radically different alternative to the current economic order.
+We are a collective of politically active people striving for social change—those who seek a radically different alternative to the current economic order.
 Our activity is decided collectively and consensually.
-Anyone and everyone can actively participate in the planning, strategy formulation and decision making of the collective.
+Anyone and everyone can actively participate in the collective's planning, strategy formulation, and decision-making.
 We are not a political party.
-In our view, a better future is not to be brought about by representative democracy, but by an active and broad social movement built from below.
-It is not important to us how old someone is, what gender they identify with or what colour their skin is.
+In our view, a better future is not to be achieved by representative democracy but by an active and broad social movement built from below.
+It is not essential to us how old someone is, what gender they identify with, or what colour their skin is.
 And last but not least, we are part of the Beyond Europe coalition.

 Neklid